Back To Top

 Scope:

-This policy applies to all candidates who have a documented disability, medical diagnosis or religious reason requiring testing accommodations for NDEB examinations.
+This policy applies to all candidates who have a documented disability, medical condition, or religious reason requiring accommodations for NDEB exams.

 Purpose:

-The purpose of this policy is to outline the procedures requesting and granting test accommodations for NDEB examinations.
-Information concerning specific disabilities, medical conditions, and religious situations and the supporting documentation required for a test accommodation can be found on the Test Accommodations page.
+The purpose of this policy is to describe the procedures for requesting and granting accommodations for NDEB exams.
+Information regarding specific disabilities, medical conditions, and religious situations, as well as the supporting documentation required for a test accommodation, is available on the Exam Accommodations page.

 Policy: